 In addition, Section 1061.15(b) of the Code establishes the requirement to include additional information in the financial statements attached with this return.
 In order to obtain additional information about the Guides for the Preparation of the Schedules Required as Supplementary Information, please refer to Administrative Determination No. 14-06 of March 6, 2014 and Administrative Determination No. 15-24 of December 17, 2015.
-The due date of the Supplementary Information must be no later than the last day of the month following the due date to file the income tax return, including the request for extension of time to file the income tax return.
-That is, a corporation with calendar year must file the return on April 15, therefore, the due date of the Supplementary Information will be no later than May 31.
-In case that the corporation requests an extension of time to file the income tax return, the due date of the return will be July 15, therefore, in this case the due date of the Supplementary Information will be August 31.
+The due date of the Supplementary Information must be no later than the last day of the month following the due date to file the income tax return.
+That is, a corporation with calendar year must file the return on April 15, therefore, the due date of the Supplementary Information requests an extension of time to file the income tax return, will be no later than May 31.
+In case that the corporation requests an extension of time to file the income tax return will be July 15, therefore, in this case the due date of the Supplementary Information will be July 15, therefore, in this case

 On the other hand, Section 1061.15(a) of the Code establishes the requirement to submit consolidated financial statements including the result of operations for each member of the group of related entities doing business in Puerto Rico.
-About this, Administrative Determination No. 14-07 of March 12, 2014, establishes that this requirement will be considered as met by means of the filing of Form AS 2652.1, which must include the information corresponding to each entity member of the Group of Related Entities, including those that do not have the requirement to file the financial statements.
+About this, Administrative Determination No. 14-07 of March 12, 2014, establishes that this requirement will be considered as met by means of the filing of Form AS 2652.1, which must include the information corresponding to each entity member of the Group of Related Entities, including those that do not have the requirement to file financial statements.